Guidelines for Submissions

 3. Contributors will get a complimentary hard copy of the issue in which their work appears, as well as access to an electronic PDF file of their article for distribution.

-Authors should include their e-mail address.
 Allow at least 3-6 months for the review process and editorial decisions.
-Notice of receipt of materials can be obtained by email.

 Janus Head uses a peer-review process.
 Typically, these reviews are "blind," which means the reviewers are not aware of the identity of the authors.
 However, in the case of special issues, guest editors (who are aware of the identities of the authors) do make final decisions about the acceptance of papers.
 In the first stage of the review process, the author is notified of the receipt of his or her submission.
 Typically, the author should receive notification of receipt within a month of his or her submission.
 If you do not receive notice, you are welcome to inquire with the editors via email.
 Once you receive notice, the work is submitted to two or more reviewers for blind review.
 When the review process is complete, the editors will send an email to the author about the status of the submission.
 Based on the comments of the reviewers, the editors determine whether the submission is appriopriate for the journal and/or special issue and whether the work is of the quality necessary for publication.
 If the work is deemed inappropriate for the journal and/or issue, editors typically make recommendations for more appropriate venues.
 If the work is deemed to require further work prior to publication, the editors will provide the author with recommendations for revising the submission for future publication.
 Work that is accepted for publication will receive notice as soon as possible.
 Upon acceptance, work enters the copyediting phase of the process.
 Authors of accepted work receive a galley proof of their work before it goes to print, and they are given an opportunity to make any last minute corrections.